2023 Jaguar E-PACE

 How’s the tech?
 The E-Pace's stunning 11.4-inch Pivi Pro infotainment system is the centerpiece of the Jaguar's modern, luxurious interior.
 Pleasing graphics and a relatively straightforward layout make it easy to use and explore.
 Apple CarPlay and Android Auto are standard, and the E-Pace offers wireless as well as ample USB-A and -C charging options.
 Our test vehicle came with the optional Meridian surround-sound system, which we would recommend considering given its affordable price.

 Sadly, the infotainment system's voice controls were glitchy in our testing.
-Simple commands, like changing the radio station, took upwards of 15 seconds, but more often than not, the voice command system would simply fail.
+Simple commands, like changing the radio station, took upward of 15 seconds, but more often than not, the voice command system would simply fail.
 Jaguar has a lot of room left for improvement.

 The operation of the advanced driver aids is a bit better.
 But the lane keeping system was very slow to respond in our testing and often let the E-Pace simply drift out of its lane before correcting.
 The adaptive cruise control system was far too aggressive in changing its speed, especially when slowing down.

 Sadly, the infotainment system's voice controls were glitchy in our testing.
-Simple commands, like changing the radio station, took upwards of 15 seconds, but more often than not, the voice command system would simply fail.
+Simple commands, like changing the radio station, took upward of 15 seconds, but more often than not, the voice command system would simply fail.
 Jaguar has a lot of room left for improvement.

 The operation of the advanced driver aids is a bit better.
 But the lane keeping system was very slow to respond in our testing and often let the E-Pace simply drift out of its lane before correcting.
 The adaptive cruise control system was far too aggressive in changing its speed, especially when slowing down.